Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-We only focussed on local and look to extend in 2025
+It worked well for students to understand where their food comes from and the journey it takes to get to them.

-What were the most creative food waste solution suggestions? na
+What were the most creative food waste solution suggestions?
+A worm army!
+Having a industrial compost station at school for the communities food waste.

 Did the resource encourage new ways of thinking and talking about the value food?